akamolphat/ENM_NZ_sturnid/README.md

 └── .gitignore
 ```

-As part of the analyses, two folders are created, namely:
+As part of the analyses, two folders are created within this directory, namely:

 * `myna`
 * `starling`